pact-foundation/pact-net/README.md

 ### Service Provider

 #### 1. Create the API
-You can create the API using whatever framework you like, however we recommend using ASP.NET Web API 2 using Owin as it allows you to use the Microsoft.Owin.Testing Nuget package.
+You can create the API using whatever framework you like, however we recommend using ASP.NET Web API 2 with Owin as it allows you to use the Microsoft.Owin.Testing Nuget package.
 Using the Microsoft.Owin.Testing package allows you to create an in memory version of your API to test against, which removes the pain of deployment and configuration when running the tests.

 #### 2. Tell the provider it needs to honour the pact
-Create a new test case within your service provider test project, using whatever unit test framework you like (in this case we used xUnit).
+Create a new test case within your service provider test project, using whatever test framework you like (in this case we used xUnit).

 **a)** If using an Owin compatible API, like ASP.NET Web API 2 and using the Microsoft.Owin.Testing Nuget package **(preferred)**
 ```c#